 Jason previously spent 4 years consulting with Catalyst Behavioral Sciences working directly with leading behavioral economists, and social and cognitive psychologists applying rigorous methodologies across CPG, technology, retail and pharma.

 Jason presents at top conferences and is a regular contributor with leading media outlets including Quirks, Insights Association, and Greenbook.
-Jason earned MBA from the University of Florida and an MSc from University of South Florida.
+Jason earned his MBA from the University of Florida and a MSc from the University of South Florida.

 Jason enjoys staying current on the latest scientific publications, volunteering for WWCMA and conducting life experiments tasked at turning things he hates into habitual behaviors – such as long-distance running, yoga, exercise and not overeating peanut butter.

 Shlomit is a creative research strategist who facilitates innovative projects from inception to successful completion.

 A strategic thinker, Shlomit understands the drivers underlying human behavior and decision making.
 She holds Bachelor’s degrees in psychology and communications, a Master’s in psychobiology, and a PhD in Neurobiology and Ethology with a specialization in Behavioral Neuroscience.